alperozisik/fantasygrounds-turkish-font/README.md

 * Size 14
   * Bold

-If you need any more sizes, feel free to create an issue or crete a pull request.
+If you need any more sizes, feel free to create an issue or create a pull request.

 ## Download
 Downloads are under [Releases](https://github.com/alperozisik/fantasygrounds-turkish-font/releases) section